Updated on 1/3/2022

 One important thing to remember when you feel depressed, anxious, or even if you’re having suicidal thoughts is that it’s always best to ask for help (if you or someone you care about is having thoughts of suicide or self harm, call 1-800-273-TALK immediately for assistance.
 Breaking the silence can save lives).
 Opening up to someone, saying to them “I need help,” and talking about what you’re struggling with isn’t an easy thing to do, but there are people who can support you through the hard times.

 Consulting your healthcare provider is a good first step to getting help.
-They have experience listening to people who are going through similar situations — they have years or training specifically geared toward helping people who are struggling — and it can be a safe space to communicate your feelings without judgement.
+Mental health professionals understand the warning signs and have experience listening to people who are going through similar situations — they have years or training specifically geared toward helping people who are struggling — and it can be a safe space to communicate your feelings without judgement.
 Your provider may also refer you to a therapist, psychiatrist, or prescribe medication to help manage your condition.

 Your doctor may prescribe antidepressants or other medication that will help you cope with your symptoms.
 While there’s no specific drug specifically for the treatment of suicidal thoughts, there are many treatments available that can bring relief when you need help.
+Connect with an in-person or online psychiatrist to find the best treatment options for your needs.
 Sometimes, however, the prescribed medication can have side effects that make you feel worse.
 If this happens, you should talk to your doctor or psychiatrist immediately or call 911 if you’re having thoughts of suicide or harming yourself.

 Therapy can help you understand why you’re dealing with these challenges, and help you develop ways to cope with these struggles and develop strategies to better manage them.
 If you’re not comfortable speaking face-to-face with a therapist — in person during the pandemic — you can still speak with a trained professional via online therapy to get the help you need.